 My Mum has always said that there is a song for every occasion.
 As my Aer Lingus flight descended into New York City, I had a few to choose from.
 There was the classic Frank Sinatra – New York, New York.
 Or the alternative The Might be Giants – New York City, or the incredible Empire State of Mind, the list goes on… I chose the contemporary Taylor Swift – Welcome to New York.

 This is my third trip to New York.
 I love this city.
 It’s a vibrant, busy and eclectic city that seems to breathe with its own rhythm.
+The idea of exploring New York is always so exciting, especially with there being so much to see and do.
 When Abby and I arrived, it was a hot summer’s day, the sun was out in full force and it was sweltering.
 We checked into our accommodation – what I am terming a Poshtel, Pod 39 is a hotel with a difference.
 We had a gorgeous wee room, complete with bunk beds and our own bathroom.
 The shower was hot and the wifi reached our bedroom.
 What more do you need when you have a city to explore?
 Pod 39 also has an amazing roof terrace.
 They have a Mexican restaurant up there, along with a fully stocked bar.
 Whilst we were awaiting our room to be prepared, we sat up there, enjoyed the sunshine and had a few drinks.
+We were originally looking at some hotels near Times Square but we decided the location of this hostel would suit our trip better.
+If you’re ever planning to come to New York, there are so many great hotels for you to choose from!

 As we had arrived so late in the day, after a wee nap, our first port of call was to visit a long time friend of mine.
 Matt Lambert and I went to primary school together, kept up when he went to the boys school, opposite the girls school I went too and after.
 Matt and his wife, Barbara, opened the Musket Room in 2013, and I have long wanted to visit it.
 The Musket Room serves New Zealand fusion food.
 I have long drooled over the Instagram posts.
 Matt is something of a celebrity in New Zealand now.
 He is often flown out there to cook and my Mum sends me newspaper cuttings that refer to him as ‘celebrity chef Matt Lambert’.